Quality Suites John Wayne Airport

 The Founders Hall, located within the premises of the Segerstrom Center for the Arts, hosts events and concerts on a regular basis.
 Holding 250 people at one go, the venue is famous for its eclectic performances and quality shows.
 This makes it a perfect venue for private events, meetings, seminars, rehearsals and concerts aimed at a specific audience.
 The venue also offers multiple staging and seating which makes it adaptable to different types of events.

-This center, funded largely by a mega-million dollar endowment from Renée and Henry Segerstrom, was opened in September 2006 to rave reviews for its impressive acoustics and design.
-It is attached to the Orange County Performing Arts Center, a landmark that has drawn huge audiences for symphony, ballet, and Broadway events.
-This complex, featuring the 2000-seat Renée and Henry Segerstrom Concert Hall, 500-seat Samueli Theater, and a variety of educational exhibits and recreation services, continues this tradition of artistic expansion.
+The center, funded largely by a mega-million dollar endowment from Renée and Henry Segerstrom, was originally inaugurated in 1986, with the first venue Sergestrom Hall as part of what was then the Orange County Performing Arts Center.
+The latest addition, a community plaza uniting the newer and older venues was built in 2006, and the center renamed the Segerstrom Center for the Arts.
+The complex has drawn huge audiences for symphony, ballet, and Broadway events.
+The Segerstrom Center for the Arts, featuring the 2000-seat Renée and Henry Segerstrom Concert Hall, 500-seat Samueli Theater, Founders Hall and Segerstrom Hall as well as a variety of educational exhibits and recreation services, continues this tradition of artistic expansion.
 The halls are well suited to hold symphony performances, as they features state of the art acoustics that can be adjusted for large as well as intimate events.
 Tours are available on Wednesdays and Saturdays at 10:30a, and offer a great glimpse into the backstage area, as well as notes about the architecture and design.